 - unusual sensitivity to bright light

-Call a doctor in the case of any of the following:
+According to the Mayo Clinic, you should call your child’s doctor in the case of any of the following:

 - Have you had chills just once or have you had repeated episodes of chills?